Luke-Byrne-MEng/Control-System/README.md

 # Control-System
 Matlab / Simulink project.
 A noisey step response from a plant is processed, and Zeigler-Nichols, Haglund Astrom and Cohen & Coon controllers are designed to improve the response.
 The influence of step desturbances, and saturation are also investigated.
 Saturation is compensated for via anti-windup.
-Please see the [full report](https://github.com/Luke-Byrne-uni/Control-System/blob/main/Report.pdf) for details
+Please see the [full report](https://github.com/Luke-Byrne-uni/Control-System/blob/main/Report.pdf) for details.

 # Use
 The full contents of this repo must be placed inside of the /Documents/MATLAB folder, or the current working directory for MATLAB if this has been changed.